bassemmarji/Kafka_Fraud_Detector/README.md

 # Kafka_Fraud_Detector

-Fraud Detection System With Kafka And Python.
+A Simple Fraud Detection System With Kafka And Python.

 Prerequisites: